eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--init`

 This option runs `npm init @eslint/config` to start config initialization wizard.
-It's designed to help new users quickly create .eslintrc file by answering a few questions, choosing a popular style guide.
+It's designed to help new users quickly create `.eslintrc` file by answering a few questions.
+When you use this flag, the CLI does not perform linting.

+* **Argument Type**: No argument.

 The resulting configuration file is created in the current directory.